scommab/impressor/slides.md

 ## Slides with multiple sections
 * These slides work well with lists on them

-## And mutliple topics
+## And multiple topics
-With mutliple bits of information
+With multiple bits of information

 === {"type": ["reset", "default"]}